Connect with others who understand.

 • Getting enough sleep

-• Keeping your activity levels as high as your body will allow
+• Staying as active as your body allows

 • Avoiding saunas, hot tubs, and hot showers

-• Getting all the vaccines your health care provider recommends for you
+• Getting all the vaccines your healthcare provider recommends

-If you need help with making any of these changes, talk with your health care provider.
-They can suggest a healthy lifestyle plan to complement your treatment regimen, helping you manage difficulty breathing and other symptoms of pulmonary hypertension.
+If you need help making these changes, talk with your healthcare provider.
+They can suggest a healthy lifestyle plan to complement your treatment and help manage shortness of breath and other symptoms of pulmonary hypertension.

 Connect With Others Who Understand

-It’s easy to feel stressed and alone when dealing with pulmonary hypertension, but it may be easier with the support of others who understand.
-On myPHteam, the social network for those who live with PH every day, more than 51,000 members come together to ask questions, give advice, and share their experiences of life with pulmonary hypertension.
+Living with pulmonary hypertension can feel isolating, but support from others who understand can help.
+On myPHteam, the social network for people with PH, more than 56,000 members come together to ask questions, give advice, and share their experiences with pulmonary hypertension.

-Have you experienced difficulty breathing with PH?
+Have you experienced shortness of breath with PH?
 What strategies have you tried to manage it?
 Share your experience and tips in the comments below or by posting on your Activities page.

 A myPHteam Member